UVVM/UVVM/GETTING_STARTED.md

         vlib <source_path>/sim/<lib_name>
         vmap <lib_name> <source_path>/sim/<lib_name>
 * To compile the complete IRQ demo testbench including Utility Library and the IRQC DUT:
-  - For alle a,b,c,d over bytt ut path   uvvm_util med bitvis_irqc
+  - For all i to iv above exchange path   'uvvm_util' with  'bitvis_irqc'
 * To compile all above pluss all provided BFMs, the scripts for compiling the complete UVVM should be used.
 (See below)

 If you want to run a demo testbench using the Utility library, including the SBI BFM, you can run bitvis_irqc/tb/irqc_tb.vhd